 It can be hard to determine if an article is scholarly or popular.
-Here are some clues that can help!
+Here are some general clues that can help:

 Searching databases can be tricky.
 Here are some tips to help you think about ways to structure your searches to find more relevant results.
 Contact your librarian to get additional help or to see how these tricks can be used.

 Expand your search to get more results:

 Below are some important things to consider when you are choosing which books, articles, and websites to use in your assignments.

 Is the information accurate and dependable?
 Do the facts match up?

 Is the primary voice an expert?
 What are their credentials?
 Primary voice could mean author or interviewee.

 Where is the information coming from?
 It is personal opinion or research-based?
 Is there a bibliography or works cited section you can refer to?